ApopheniaPays/dextassistant/README.md

 As I'm sharing this for free, I won't give you any support or any guarantees, and if you choose to use it I don't owe you anything for any reason.
 It's presented as-is, use it only at your own risk.
 What you see is what you get.
 If you have questions you'll have to do your own research and figure out the answers yourself.
 I'm grouchy, don't bother me.

-## The Murky Depths From Whence This Came
+## The murky depths from whence this came

 This is an independent project that bubbled up out of a single developer's needs.
-It's not affiliated with Dextools.io or its development team in any way, please *never bother them with questions about it*.
+It's not affiliated with DEXTools.io or its development team in any way, please *never bother them with questions about it*.

 ## In not so many words: